TurqW/Pangolfort/README.md

 # Pangolfort
- This mod replaces the default "pangolin people" with Pangols, a custom race with playable civs.
+This mod replaces the default "pangolin people" with Pangols, a custom, playable civilized race.

-## New Features
+## What it adds

 ### Pangols